MarcelMYSchmitt/azure-infra-armtemplates/README.md

 - Container Registry
 - Storage Account
 - Application Insights

 Second resource group we will have following services:
 - Key Vault
 - Web App Container (with App Service Plan)
 - Application Insights

 Why two resource groups at all?
 As long as we are going to use Azure Functions with a Windows Service Plan, we cannot deploy our web app container with linux in the same resource group.
-That's not possible.
 For more informations go to: https://docs.microsoft.com/de-de/azure/app-service/containers/app-service-linux-intro#limitations

 How to use:
 - Create both resource groups manually.
   Use following naming convention: 'CompanyTag-LocationTag-EnvironmentTag-ProjectTag-rg' and 'CompanyTag-LocationTag-EnvironmentTag-ProjectTag-s-rg'
   By having this we are independent from fixed naming conventions.
   The 's' in the second resource group says that it's the second one belonging to the first one.
 - Create service principal in youre azure ad and create a key.
 We use the key later in our infrastructure script.
 - Add the new service principal as contributor to your resource groups.
 - Use 'createAndApplyServicePrincipalCertificate.ps1' to create a certificate.
 By using this certificate you do not have to login everytime into  azure.
 Besides you can use it on your build server.
 - Change parameters in 'environments/ct-lt-et-pt.json' to your naming convention above, add the missing variables like ClientId and ClientSecret (which you get from azure ad for example).
 Rename the file to 'CompanyTag-LocationTag-EnvironmentTag-ProjectTag.json'.
 For every environment stage, location area or project you will have another json-file.